 The site has always competed with a growing family and a busy job.
 It's patchy, hurried, and not always well thought or well expressed.
 The only "grand plan" has been the paragraph above!
 My priorities have changed with time.
 And as always, my cynicism, and my liking to start things more then maintain them, has shaped what has happened.

-So after 10 years I was slightly surprised to find I was still online, working on through the the issues.
-I am encouraged to have found a way forward, and to find despite all my cynicism and doubt, the divine still is.
+So after 10 years I was slightly surprised to find I was still online, working on through the issues.
+I am encouraged and blessed to have found a way forward, and to find despite all my cynicism and doubt, that the Divine still is.

 © Copyright ^Top